daxs2/polybar-i3-dynamic-trayoffset/README_EN.md

 ```
 for_window [class="qbittorrent"] exec watchps_tray qbittorrent
 ```
-This command will make that, each time a window of such that application's class is detected (that will also occupies space in tray), it also starts a process that keeps needed space in the module previously setted up, what will give you a *kinda* dynamic traybar, just as follows:
+This command will make that, for each time a window of such that application's class is detected (that will also occupies space in tray), will also be started an instance of ```watchps_tray``` that keeps needed space in the module previously setted up, what will give you a *kinda* dynamic traybar experience, just as follows:

 <div align="center">
 <img src="https://i.imgur.com/GDnAOcw.png" width="800">